Logo DevelopmentBy Tom Dougherty

 “Logo development is important.
 Logos are your most consistent and visible marketing tool.
 So, why do brands approach them so often without thinking about strategy?”

 The logo’s intention is to look like a handwritten signature.
 A promise of sorts.
 I challenge anybody to glean that meaning from it without reading Kia executives’ comments.

 I’ll admit the Kia logo looks interesting.
 Even kinda cool.
 But sometimes that’s the problem.
 Brands and their ad agencies approach logo development as creating something nice to look at.
+They think purely in design.
+Not strategy.
 Without thinking that the meaning should align with the single most persuasive emotional message you can say to cause preference.